Monti Ossenfort: Minnesota Vikings

 In 2001, Ossenfort began his NFL career as an intern with the Minnesota Vikings.

-Houston Texans
+Houston Texans (first stint)

 In 2002, Ossenfort was hired by the Houston Texans as a pro personnel intern under general manager Charley Casserly.

-New England Patriots
+New England Patriots (first stint)

 In 2003, Ossenfort was hired by the New England Patriots as a personnel assistant under head coach and de facto general manager Bill Belichick.
 That season, the Patriots went on to win Super Bowl XXXVIII.

 Houston Texans (second stint)

 In 2004, Ossenfort was re-hired by the Houston Texans as their pro and college scouting assistant.
 In 2005, he was promoted to college scout.

 New England Patriots (second stint)

 In 2006, Ossenfort was re-hired by the New England Patriots as an area scout.

 In 2009, he was promoted to national scout and to assistant director of college scouting in 2011.

 In 2014, Ossenfort was promoted to director of college scouting.
 In the same season, the Patriots went on to win Super Bowl XLIX, their fourth Super Bowl title and Ossenfort's second with the team.
 During the remainder of his tenure, the Patriots were able to win two additional Super Bowl titles in Super Bowl LI and Super Bowl LIII.